Statement of Research Interests (Eric Alden Smith)

-As an anthropologist with an interest in ecology, evolution, and economics, my research and teaching is highly interdisciplinary, and does not fit comfortably within any of the traditional subdisciplines of anthropology, nor even on one side or the other of the natural science/social science divide.
-My research has its theoretical bases in both biology (particularly evolutionary ecology) and social sciences such as microeconomics, decision theory, and sociocultural anthropology.
-For over 20 years I have helped shape the field of human behavioral ecology, integrating decision theory with evolutionary biology, and testing the resulting models and hypotheses with ethnographic data collected in small-scale societies.
+As an anthropologist with interests in ecology, evolution, and economics, my research is highly interdisciplinary, and does not fit comfortably within any of the traditional subdisciplines of anthropology, nor even on one side or the other of the natural science/social science divide.
+My research has its theoretical bases in both biology (particularly evolutionary ecology) and social sciences such as microeconomics, game theory, and sociocultural anthropology.
+For over 30 years I have helped shape the field of human behavioral ecology, and testing the resulting models and hypotheses with ethnographic data collected in small-scale societies.

-My research focuses on the evolutionary-ecological analysis of production and reproduction.
-I judge the following to constitute my most significant contributions to scholarship:
+My research focuses primarily on the evolutionary-ecological analysis of production and reproduction.
+Significant contributions include:

-1) initiating (along with B. Winterhalder, K. Hill, and K. Hawkes) the evolutionary-ecological study of foraging strategies in contemporary hunter-gatherers, including the first edited volume on the topic (Winterhalder & Smith 1981), the standard review article on the topic (Smith 1983), and the first book-length analysis of foraging strategies in a contemporary hunter-gatherer economy (Smith 1991);
+1) initiating (along with B. Winterhalder, K. Hill, and K. Hawkes) the evolutionary-ecological study of foraging strategies in contemporary hunter-gatherers, including the first edited volume on the topic (Winterhalder & Smith 1981), a classic review article on the topic (Smith 1983), and the first book-length analysis of foraging strategies in a contemporary hunter-gatherer economy (Smith 1991);

-2) an economic-ecological model of land use general enough to explain cross-cultural, historical, and intra-cultural (resource-specific) variation in land tenure in terms of resource parameters (density and predictability) and technoeconomic variables (Dyson-Hudson and Smith 1978), which other researchers have now successfully applied to a variety of foraging, pastoral, agricultural, and early hominid populations;
+2) an economic-ecological model of land use (Dyson-Hudson and Smith 1978) general enough to explain cross-cultural, historical, and intra-cultural (resource-specific) variation in land tenure in terms of resource parameters (density and predictability) and technoeconomic variables, which other researchers have now successfully applied to a variety of foraging, pastoral, agricultural, and early hominid populations;

 3) a series of analyses of the social dimensions of subsistence behavior, including models and tests of optimal versus equilibrial group size (Smith 1981, 1985, 1991), risk-reduction reciprocity (Smith 1983, 1988; Smith and Boyd 1990; Bliege Bird et al. 2002), and most recently of costly signaling via provisioning of collective goods (Smith and Bird 2000; Bliege Bird et al. 2001; Gintis et al. 2001; Smith et al. 2003; Smith and Bliege Bird 2005),

-My primary fieldwork has been conducted in arctic Canada, among Inuit (Canadian Eskimos), but I have recently been involved in an NSF-funded project in Torres Strait (tropical Australia) in collaboration with Rebacca Bliege Bird and Douglas Bird that examines foraging decisions in relation to reproductive strategies, gender relations, and village politics among the Meriam, a Melanesian island population (see below), as well as some preliminary research on the ecology of hunting and land management among Mardu of the Australian Western Desert.
+My primary fieldwork was conducted in arctic Canada, among Inuit (Canadian Eskimos), but I have also been involved in an NSF-funded project in Torres Strait (tropical Australia) in collaboration with Rebecca Bliege Bird and Douglas Bird (now at Stanford U.) that examines foraging decisions in relation to reproductive strategies, gender relations, and village politics among the Meriam, a Melanesian island population (see below), as well as brief fieldwork on the ecology of hunting and land management among Mardu of the Australian Western Desert (also in collaboration with the Birds).

 Current Research